 - 2. To prepare the dyes, bring 3 cups water to a boil in a large pot.
 Add 1 to 2 tablespoons vinegar and the dyeing ingredient for the desired color.
 Return the water to a boil.
 Cover the pot, reduce the heat to medium-low, and simmer for 20 to 30 minutes.
 Carefully strain the dyeing liquid into a bowl or wide-mouth jar, discarding the solids.
 Let the liquid dye cool.
 Repeat with each dyeing ingredient.

 - 3. To dye the eggs, when both the eggs and the dyeing liquid are cool, add an egg or two to each bowl of dye.
 Set aside, turning occasionally, until the desired hue is achieved.
 (Naturally, the longer you leave the eggs in the dye, the more robust the color.
-Depending on the desired color, the eggs may need only a few minutes, maybe 2 hours, sometimes even overnight.)
+Depending on the desired color, the eggs may need to sit as little as a few minutes or as long as overnight.)
 Transfer the eggs to a plate lined with a paper towel or return them to their egg carton until dry to the touch.

 Color Me A Rainbow Variations

-- Red Beets for Magenta to Red Dyed Eggs
+- Red Beets for Magenta- or Red-Dyed Eggs

 - Use 6 medium red beets, grated, or 4 cups chopped canned beets.
 (For true red, use brown eggs.
 This dye works best when hot, so reheat it as needed.)